Number6174/WritingHTTPServer/README.md

 # WritingHTTPServer
-A simple Python HTTP server that writes GET parameters to a specified file.
+A simple Python HTTP server that writes to files, simulates keypresses, records events, manages a timer, and manages information about a hype train.
-It also supports a timer that can be extended by specific events.

-WARNING: This is a very purpose driven program.
+**WARNING**: This is a very purpose driven program.
 If you don't completely understand how to use it, it could expose you to security vulnerabilities.
 Do not open this program to the broader internet.
 Only allow it to accept local connections.
 It uses Python's [http.server](https://docs.python.org/3/library/http.server.html) which is not hardened.
 In addition, the CORS header `Access-Control-Allow-Origin` is set to `*` for some end